project-march/tutorials/doc/march_packages/march_shared_classes.rst

 to read all the .subgait files in a gait folder at once.

 Communication with the controller usually goes via ros messages.
-Transform a Subgait to a subgait message through
+Transform a Subgait to a trajectory message through

 .. code::

-  Subgait.to_subgait_msg()
+  Subgait.to_joint_trajectory_msg()

 Application
 ^^^^^^^^^^^